WhatsApp Statistics: Revenue, Usage, and History

 (Feedough)

 Brian Acton managed to persuade five friends and ex-Yahoo employees that WhatsApp is a worthy cause.
-WhatsApp statistics show that this gave it just enough to keep the project going, even though it wasn’t generating much revenue at that point.
+This gave it just enough to keep the project going, even though it wasn’t generating much revenue at that point.
 All five investors got the status of co-founders of the company.

 In 2011, Sequoia Capital invested $8 million in WhatsApp.